Bladder Cancer Clinical Trial

 Screening Inclusion Criteria:

-Bacillus Calmette-Guerin (BCG) unresponsive High Grade Non-Muscle Invasive Bladder Cancer (NMIBC) and healthy enough to participate:
+Bacillus Calmette-Guerin (BCG) exposed High Grade Non-Muscle Invasive Bladder Cancer (NMIBC) and healthy enough to participate:

 Histologically confirmed urothelial cell NMIBC (T1, Ta, and/or Tis) and: (a) bladder tumors with variant histology or mixed histology can be enrolled if the urothelial component is greater than 50% of the transurethral resection specimen (b) if Ta and T1, patients must have undergone complete restaging TURBT to confirm absence of muscle invasion (T2), however residual carcinoma in situ is acceptable.
 This restaging can be considered the primary tumor harvest if patients have had a previous resection.